Opinion | If Glenn Youngkin pulls off a win, he’ll likely have Hispanic and Asian voters to thank

 This means that we should expect Youngkin to do significantly better across Northern Virginia than Gillespie did four years ago.
 He may not win Loudoun County, for example, but he might lose it by much less than the 20 points that Gillespie lost it by in 2017.
 Youngkin will also do much better in Hispanic strongholds such as Manassas, Manassas Park and Prince William County if he is gaining ground among Latinos.

 Polls that show Youngkin ahead by more than one or two points also show him doing much better among White voters than the polling average.
 The Fox News poll, for example, shows Youngkin up by 2 points among all voters but by 8 among likely voters.
 This is largely because the poll has Youngkin ahead by 15 among White people in the registered voter sample but by 20 among likely voters.
 And the poll by Echelon Insights has Youngkin up by 3 points statewide but by 25 points among White voters.
 That poll also predicts White voters will be 74 percent of the electorate, a massive increase from 2017.
-If this manifests on election night, Youngkin would handily win places such as Virginia Beach and Chesterfield County and lose mixed-race suburbs such as Fairfax and Henrico Counties by much smaller margins than Gillespie did.
+If this manifests on election night, Youngkin would handily win places such as Virginia Beach and Chesterfield County and lose mixed-race suburbs such as Fairfax and Henrico counties by much smaller margins than Gillespie did.

 If the polls are right, Youngkin will have energized a Trumpy GOP base while adding significant support among college-educated White, Hispanic and Asian voters.
 Win or lose, that’s a result that should embolden national Republicans to follow suit.